 From India, Bangalore

-I am working for a manufacturing company since the last 2 years.
-One of our permanent workmen has submitted his date of birth year as 1957, and very recently we came to know from his PAN card that his date of birth year is 1952.
-When he joined our company, he submitted a false date of birth, which was not checked thoroughly by our HR department.
-We have issued him a show cause notice, but he could not provide actual proof of his date of birth.
-Can we terminate this worker for supplying us false information?
-He was actually supposed to retire in October 2010.
-Are we supposed to pay him retirement benefits even for the service rendered by him after his 58th year?
+I have been working for a manufacturing company for the past two years.
+One of our permanent workers submitted his date of birth as 1957.
+Very recently, we discovered from his PAN card that his actual date of birth is 1952.
+When he joined our company, he submitted a false date of birth, which was not thoroughly checked by our HR department.
+We have issued him a show-cause notice, but he could not provide actual proof of his date of birth.
+Can we terminate this worker for supplying false information?
+He was supposed to retire in October 2010.
+Are we required to pay him retirement benefits for the service rendered after his 58th year?

 From India, Pune